Virginia Raggi: Mayor of Rome

 One of Raggi's first acts as mayor was the withdrawal of the 2024 Olympic bid stating that "with 13 billion euros in debt, Rome can't afford taking on more debt to make cathedrals in the desert".

 Raggi's decision also crippled the Italian bid to host the 2023 Rugby World Cup.

-FIR's (Italian rugby federation) bid, indeed, relied on IOC's financial contribution to the renewal of the venues which would have hosted the Olympics' football tournament and that would have been seat also of the Rugby World Cup (except for Verona, substitued by Padua).
+FIR's (Italian rugby federation) bid, indeed, relied on IOC's financial contribution to the renewal of the venues which would have hosted the Olympics' football tournament and that would have been seat also of the Rugby World Cup (except for Verona, substituted by Padua).

 After Raggi's withdrawal of the bid, FIR president Alfredo Gavazzi announced that there were no longer the conditions to keep on supporting the Italian bid for the World Cup.